-3.5.2 REQUA ENTERPRISES
+3.5.1 REQUA ENTERPRISES

-Non-compliances with the infrastructure and operational guidelines were observed on Requa Enterprises Outer Bay North (OBN) farm during the May 2023 site inspection.
+Non-compliances with the infrastructure and operational guidelines were observed on Requa Enterprises Outer Bay North farm during the May 2023 site inspection.
 A meeting was held on the 26 January 2024 mainly to discuss challenges faced with line retrieval on their farm.
-The farm owners mentioned that they are unable to submit a maintenance plan because the sunken lines have not been retrieved.
-The timeframe they requested to stop looking for lines was end of June 2024.

 At the time of drafting, Requa has been unable to locate their infrastructure in the water, as it appears to be either sunken or removed.
 Financial constraints have led Requa to cancel the lease agreement with Transnet National Ports Authority (TNPA).
-The matter has been turned over the ADZ management team.
+The matter has been referred to the ADZ project management team, who held an internal meeting regarding the way forward.

-3.5.3 PLUTO MUSSEL TRADING
+3.5.2 PLUTO MUSSELS AND TRADING

-At the time of drafting, the progress of the maintenance requested from Pluto Mussel Trading as per the non-compliance letter was not adhered to and there has been no substantial feedback to date.
+At the time of drafting, the progress of the maintenance requested from Pluto Mussels and Trading as per the non-compliance letter was not adhered to and there has been no substantial feedback to date.
 A decommissioning plan was requested by 15 April 2024; however, no plan has been received despite numerous follow up attempts.
-Pluto have since stopped responding to all ECO communications, and the matter has been turned over the ADZ management team.

-3.5.4 MMMAGRI CONSULT
+The Pluto owner requested a meeting with DFFE and the Department of Agriculture and the possible entities that could assist him with his farm - however, despite repeated follow ups, Pluto suggested a meeting for 19 August 2024 which never realized as no arrangements were made.

+3.5.3 MMM AGRI CONSULT

-MMMAgri Consult's farm owner notified the ECO team and AMC representatives of the termination of their service agreement with Ocean Grown Aquaculture the 16 October 2023.
+MMM Agri Consult's farm owner notified the ECO team and AMC representatives of the termination of their service agreement with Ocean Grown Aquaculture the 16 October 2023.
 The farm was issued a final Coastal Protection Notice (in terms of 59(1) of the National Environmental Management Integrated Coastal Management Act, 2008) by the DFFE on the 31 August 2023.
 Communication on 18 May 2024 was that they were still investigating what happened to the other lines, whether they are sunken or detached.
 There is no evidence to suggest the lines were stolen.
 A diver was sent, but nothing was recovered.
 An investigation of beach recoveries has also yielded no results.
 This farm was required to submit decommissioning plan by 15 April 2024.
-However, they expressed interest to not decommission the farm and they applied for a permit renewal.
-The matter has been turned over the ADZ management team.
+However, they expressed interest to not decommission the farm, and they applied for an amendment to their Marine Right and a request for a permit renewal.
+However, the application was rejected by the DFFE due to lease issues with TNPA.
+As such, MMM Agri Consult Farm currently does not have a valid permit for operations.
+The matter has been referred to the ADZ project management team.

-3.5.5 XESIBE AQUACULTURE
+3.5.4 XESIBE AQUACULTURE PROJECT

 Xesibe Aquaculture's permit expired on the 02 February 2023, and this farm is no longer under Ocean Grown Aquaculture.
 Xesibe no longer has a valid aquaculture permit, and a decommissioning plan was requested with a deadline of 15 April 2024.
-Xesibe Aquaculture have since stopped responding to all ECO communications, and the matter has been turned over the ADZ management team.
+Xesibe Aquaculture have since stopped responding to all ECO communications, and the matter has been referred to the ADZ project management team., Farm Monitoring Reports (FMRs)